 Because Ubuntu is based on Debian, most software packages are usable on both distros, but sometimes a little bit of work is required to make them fully compatible.
 Unlike Debian however, Ubuntu offers free and proprietary software.
-According to this list, there are over 75,000 software packages available on the latest release of Ubuntu.
+What's more, there are over 75,000 software packages available on the latest release of Ubuntu.

-As Ubuntu is the most popular Linux distribution, it’s also the one with the most community support.
-The Ubuntu community is very active, and provides help, support and tutorials on forums, in community hubs, and within smaller teams.
-This helps to make Ubuntu suitable for beginners, as it’s much easier to solve problems with a wide and willing community offering support.
+As Ubuntu is the most popular Linux distribution, it also has the most community support.
+The Ubuntu community is very active and provides help, support and tutorials on forums, in community hubs, and within smaller teams.
+This helps to make Ubuntu suitable for beginners, thanks to its large community who are willing to offer support and help solve problems.

-The default Ubuntu installation is easier, and better for beginners compared to other Linux distros.
-The graphical installation interface is more intuitive than a command-line interface, and can be installed using pre-existing settings for straightforward setup.
-However, Ubuntu does offer an ‘Expert Mode’ installation, which is similar to Debian’s, and allows for more customisation and configuration if required.
+The default Ubuntu installation is easier and better for beginners compared to other Linux distros.
+The graphical installation interface is more intuitive than a command-line interface and can be installed using pre-existing settings for straightforward setup.
+But Ubuntu does also offer an ‘Expert Mode’ installation, which is similar to Debian’s, and allows for more customisation and configuration if required.

 What is CentOS?

-Like Ubuntu forked from Debian, CentOS is based on the open source code of RHEL (Red Hat Enterprise Linux), and provides an enterprise-grade operating system for free.
+Similar to how Ubuntu is forked from Debian, CentOS is based on the open source code of RHEL (Red Hat Enterprise Linux), and provides an enterprise-grade operating system for free.
 The first version of CentOS, CentOS 2 (named as such because it’s based on RHEL 2.0) was released in 2004.
-The latest release version is CentOS 8.

 All major versions since CentOS 5 receive maintenance updates for 10 years and full updates for (about) six years.
 These updates follow the Red Hat Enterprise Linux support life cycle.

-The lack of community support and more difficult installation makes CentOS tricky to pick up for Linux beginners.
+The lack of community support and its slightly harder installation makes CentOS tricky to pick up for Linux beginners.
 Instead, because it’s based on the enterprise-grade RHEL, CentOS is usually preferred by businesses and web agencies who are already familiar with Linux distros.